Ludvig Åberg

-Ludvig Noa Åberg (/sv/; born 31 October 1999) is a Swedish professional golfer who plays on the PGA Tour and European Tour.
+Ludvig Noa Åberg (/sv/, English pronunciation: LOOD-vig OH-berg; born 31 October 1999) is a Swedish professional golfer who plays on the PGA Tour and the European Tour.

 Before turning professional in June 2023, Åberg had been ranked number one in the World Amateur Golf Ranking for a total of 29 weeks.
 He finished on top of the 2022–23 PGA Tour University rankings to earn membership on the tour.
-Within five months of turning professional, Åberg achieved his first tournament victories on both the European Tour and the PGA Tour, and was a member of the winning European team in the 2023 and 2025 Ryder Cup.
+Within five months of turning professional, Åberg achieved his first tournament victories on both the European Tour and the PGA Tour and was a member of the winning European team in the 2023 Ryder Cup.
+He finished runner-up in his major championship debut at the 2024 Masters Tournament and won the 2025 Ryder Cup with team Europe.

 Early life

 Åberg was born on 31 October 1999 in Eslöv, Sweden, to parents Mia and Johan, and has an elder sister named Linnea.
 He was introduced to golf at age eight at the Eslöv Golf Club by his father, who was a keen golfer.
 Initially not fond of the game, his father encouraged him by offering him ice cream if he stayed an extra hour at the course.

 Åberg also played football (soccer) until focusing on golf at age thirteen.
 At fifteen, he earned a place at Filbornaskolan, a sports-specialized high school in Helsingborg. Åberg was in the same year group at the school as future Solheim Cup players Maja Stark and Linn Grant.